sjalowiec/patterns-tools/replit.md

 - **useSleeveDropShoulder**: Hook for drop shoulder sleeve pattern generation with external sizing data, handles both string and numeric size values from sizing APIs, generates row-based instructions for machine knitters

 All components use CSS variables for theming and are fully reusable across wizards.

+**Important for Development Efficiency**:
+- Lego blocks are shared components - changing one affects all wizards automatically
+- Individual wizard files are independent - change only the specific wizard needed
+- For targeted changes: modify only the affected lego block OR specific wizard file
+- Avoid batch-editing all wizards unless truly necessary (saves significant time)

 ### Component Structure
 Individual wizards include: